When I was a little child, my parents would take me to the countryside from time to time. As a curious urbanite, I was

 An image I recall particularly vividly is that of a spotted mare galloping around us while we were relaxing at a ranch.
 Her run was elegant, exquisite, the essence of freedom.
 It complemented the beautiful scenery so much it felt like I was in a fairy tale.

 As I’ve pointed out in my previous posts, I am a DIY pet grooming fan.
 The Wahl Bravura from Amazon.com I use for my Shih-Tzu is in Amazon’s best horse clippers department…but it’s not the best choice for equine grooming.

-In order to provide you with objective horse clipper reviews, I consulted with my friend Rachel.
+In order to provide you with objective best horse clippers reviews, I consulted with my friend Rachel.
 This post is a result of her willing to share her insight as a professional.

 Unlike some other sites, we won’t be throwing some random best horse clippers your way.
 We want you to make a careful, informed choice based on the models’ specifics and intended use.

 It’s not only about the reviews of the best horse clippers we’ve prepared for you either.
 Rachel will also share some important tips on horse grooming too.